 Sensitivity assessment.
 The impact of surface abrasion will depend on the footprint, duration and magnitude of the pressure.
 Surface abrasion may directly crush and remove the key characterizing lichen, barnacles and Patella vulgata.
 Resistance is, therefore, assessed as 'Low' for characterizing species.
-Recovery of the biological assemblage (following habitat restoration) is considered to be 'Medium' (2-10 years) for LR.HLR.MusB.Cht.Cht.
-Sensitivity is, therefore, assessed as 'Medium'.
+Recovery of the biological assemblage (following habitat restoration) is considered to be 'Low' to 'Very low' for the biotope LR.HLR.MusB.Cht.Lpyg, based on the very slow recovery of Lichina pygmaea.
+Sensitivity is, therefore, assessed as 'High'.